csc-training/elements-of-hpc/hpc-programming/parallel-programming.md

 scientific computing programs.
-In message passing, the tasks can only access their local data, and when an exchange of data is needed between the parallel tasks, the sending and receiving of tasks needs to take the explicit action to transfer data.
+In message passing, the tasks can only access their local data, and when an exchange of data is needed between the parallel tasks, the sending and receiving of tasks needs to take explicit action to transfer data.
 In practice, this means calling specific subroutines or functions to perform the send or receive.
 For this purpose, there is a library called MPI (Message Passing Interface), whose communication routines